lexbor/docs/source/examples/encoding/buffer/encode/encode.md

-# Encoding Unicode Code Points to UTF-8: Example
+# Encoding Unicode Code Points to UTF-8

 In this article, we will analyze the code example found in `lexbor/encoding/buffer/encode/encode.c`.
 This example demonstrates how to use the `lexbor` library to encode Unicode code points into a UTF-8 byte string.
 We will delve into the details of how the buffer is managed and how the `lexbor` encoding functions are utilized to achieve the desired result.